-3.6.4 Set Interrupt Level (s_iset)
+3.6.4 Set Interrupt Level (s\iset)

-The Set Interrupt Level system call sets the interrupt priority mask value in the 68xxx status register and returns its value before the change.
+The Set Interrupt Level system call sets the interrupt priority mask value in the Motorola ColdFire® processor's status register, and returns the mask value that it had before the change.
 This call is supplied because all tasks operate in user state and cannot directly modify the contents of the status register.
 In the interest of efficiency, it is made directly by a TRAP through a separate vector.
 The return value can be used by a task to restore the interrupt priority mask to its previous value with a second call to this routine.

-'''

-s_iset ( mask )
+unsigned short s_iset ( mask )

 unsigned short mask;

-'''

 mask: interrupt mask value to set

 return: mask value before change

+Asse Assembly Interface:

+TRAP #2

 input: D0.W = interrupt priority mask value

 output: D0.W = priority mask value before change

+Access: task only

-Chapter
+Chapter 4